brbenji/pheonix-hmba/_narrative/2021-09-17-your-value.md

 ---
 category: new narrative
 excerpt: "proving to yourself you have valuable things to offer."
-title: "entry 2: Your Value"
+title: "2: your value"
 date:   2021-09-17 00:11:33 -0500
 ---
-## conviction
+### conviction
 Before I tell you to go find your tribe of support, I first need to distill in you a conviction of your own value to others.

-While your music is involved your value comes from **who you are**.
+While your music is involved your value comes first from **who you are**.
 A musician has within themselves many ways of being our culture is desparately missing.
+And you can bring them back.

 ## big thoughts
 Please allow me to speak on things beyond me to make my point about your value.
 I'll attempt to keep this from getting too heavy, but let's start big: